haga-rak/fluxzy.core/docs/filters/IsSelfFilter.md

-## pathFilter
+## isSelfFilter

 ### Description

-Select exchanges according to url path.
-Path includes query string if any.
-Path must with `/`
+Check if incoming request considers fluxzy as a web server

 ### Evaluation scope

 Evaluation scope defines the timing where this filter will be applied.

-**requestHeaderReceivedFromClient** This scope occurs the moment fluxzy parsed the request header receiveid from client
+**dnsSolveDone** This scope occurs the moment fluxzy ends solving the DNS

 ### YAML configuration name

-    pathFilter
+    isSelfFilter

 ### Settings